Oregon Heritage Commission

 Oregon’s heritage is more than history, and it is more than historic artifacts or documents in a museum.
 It is brick on an historic downtown building, hand-hewn beams in a homestead barn, smoke rising from a powwow campfire and sounds from a community celebration.
 Heritage is stories about people and places and traditions handed down by elders.

-Established by the 1995 Legislature, the commission is composed of nine gubernatorial appointments, who represent the geographic and cultural diversity of the state, and eight ex-officio members.
-The ex-officio commissioners represent the Oregon Historical Society, the State Library, the State Archives, the State Historic Preservation Office, the Department of Education, the Oregon University System, the Land Conservation and Development Department, and the Business Development Department.
+Established by the 1995 Legislature, the commission is composed of nine gubernatorial appointments, who represent the geographic and cultural diversity of the state, and nine advisory members.
+The advisory commissioners represent the Oregon Historical Society, the State Library, the State Archives, the State Historic Preservation Office, the State Historic Records Advisory Board, the Department of Education, the Oregon University System, the Department of Land Conservation and Development and the Oregon Tourism Commission.

-The commission is housed within the Oregon Parks and Recreation Department and is a statewide partner of the Oregon Cultural Trust.
+The commission is housed within the State Parks and Recreation Department and is a statewide partner of the Oregon Cultural Trust.

 Kyle Jansson, Coordinator